remcolakens/next-boilerplate/README.md

 - [Tailwind CSS](https://tailwindcss.com/docs/) - A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.
 - [Eslint](https://eslint.org/docs/user-guide) - Find and fix problems in your JavaScript code.
 - [Prettier](https://prettier.io/docs/en/index.html) - Prettier is an opinionated code formatter.
-- [Jest](https://jestjs.io/docs/getting-started) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+- [Vitest](https://vitest.dev/guide/) - A delightful JavaScript Testing Framework with a focus on simplicity.
 - [React Testing Library](https://testing-library.com/docs/) - Simple and complete testing utilities that encourage good testing practices
 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) - A specification for adding human and machine readable meaning to commit messages